Weight Training And Flexibility- Being Strong Doesn’t Mean Being Inflexible.

 How Improper Weight Training Can Impair Flexibility And Affect Posture

-As great as weight training can be to help increase flexibility- like anything else if done incorrectly it can be detrimental.
-The key is balance but most recreational trainers delve into their weight training seeking increases in strength and muscle mass or simply because they like the way they feel after a hard workout.
-Increasing flexibility is seldom a goal and their programs are not usually designed to with flexibility in mind- (notable exceptions being Olympic lifters who require tremendous agility and flexibility to be able to perform their lifts and for whom increasing flexibility is seen as an integral aspect of their training programs.)
-Impairing flexibility as a result of improper weight training is unfortunately far easier than most would think.
-For example, the biceps barbell curl- one of the most ubiquitous weight training exercises done by just about everyone walking over to the weight section of the gym can have its downsides in terms of impairing flexibility.
+As great as weight training can be to help increase flexibility, like anything else if done incorrectly it can be detrimental.
+The key is balance and variety.
+Most recreational lifters dive into their weight training seeking increases in strength and muscle mass or perhaps because they like how they feel after a hard workout.
+Increasing flexibility is seldom a goal and their programs are not usually designed with flexibility in mind.
+Notable exceptions being Olympic lifters, who require tremendous agility and flexibility to be able to perform their lifts.
+Among that group increasing flexibility is seen as an integral aspect of their training programs.
+However impairing flexibility as a result of improper weight training is unfortunately far easier than most would think.
+For example, the biceps barbell curl, one of the most ubiquitous weight training exercises done by just about everyone walking over to the weight section of the gym can have its downsides in terms of impairing flexibility.
 Barbell curls are usually started with some degree of elbow flexion instead of having the elbow completely straight.
-It’s a perfectly natural way to perform the exercise as when your arm is completely straight the angle of pull by the biceps is considerably reduced- thus it’s much harder to start the exercise from that position, especially when heavy weights are in use.
-As your forearm gets closer to the horizontal position, the angle of pull changes and the biceps muscles can contract strongly, so it feels almost instinctive to start from that position.
+It’s a perfectly natural way to perform the exercise as when your arm is completely straight the angle of pull by the biceps is considerably reduced, which is why it’s much harder to start the exercise from that position, especially when using heavy weights.
+As your forearm gets closer to the horizontal position, the angle of pull changes and the biceps muscles can contract strongly, so it feels almost instinctive to start from that stronger position.
 However, although it makes it easier to heavier weights with slightly bent arms, the biceps and the muscles of the elbow joint will not be fully stretched if you only did barbell curls.

-Now in order to attain maximum biceps development and strength, you need to work the muscles at their strongest points at some point to allow for maximal overload- but you shouldn’t train that way all the time.
-If the biceps muscles are only worked through their strongest range of motion, the consequent increases in muscle mass will result in a shortening of the muscle and the connective tissue as it adapts to contract through a smaller range of motion.
-This shortening of the muscles of the elbow joint creates the classic ‘bent arm action figure’ look you see in many individuals who train with weights.
-This is not by any means an inevitable consequence of weight training but a common example of what happens when you stick to the same routine and same method of executing an exercise without regards for how it will affect overall balance and flexibility over time.
-One simple way to avoid this problem with the biceps is to perform biceps curls in segments- upper range and lower ranges- and to vary your routine constantly with exercises that work the muscles from as many angles as possible while resisting the temptation to reduce range of motion at all times to work in that ‘comfort zone’ where the muscles are strongest.
-Sounds like a simple remedy, but as humans we tend to gravitate towards what we do best- and it’s hard even for seasoned trainers at times to resist the urge to keep executing exercises in a manner where they can lift as much weight as possible.
-Which is all the more reason why workouts should be planned with a long term approach to achieving your overall goals while minimizing any potential loss of flexibility or postural integrity.
+A simple way to avoid this problem with the biceps muscles is to perform biceps curls in segments, upper range and lower ranges, and to vary your routine constantly with exercises that work the muscles from as many different angles as possible while resisting the temptation to reduce range of motion at all times to only work in that ‘comfort zone’ where the muscles are strongest.
+Sounds like a simple remedy, but it’s human nature to gravitate towards what we do best, and it’s hard sometimes even for seasoned trainers to resist the urge to keep executing exercises in a manner where they can always lift as much weight as possible.
+All the more reason why workouts should always be planned with a long term approach to achieving your overall goals while minimizing any potential loss of flexibility or postural integrity.
 (And another reason why having a good coach is never a bad idea, even at the more advanced levels.)
-Having a plan that takes flexibility into consideration makes you more likely to do supplementary exercises that will ensure movement of the joint through a full range of motion- which in turn will increases flexibility.
+Having a plan that takes flexibility into consideration ensures that you also include supplementary exercises that will ensure movement of the joint through full ranges of motion, which in turn will increase flexibility.

 Posture Problems From Weight Training

 Another common way that improper weight training can adversely affect posture and flexibility is the disproportionate use of exercises for the front of the body.
-Different cultures have different body parts that are treasured and associated with being in good shape.
-Back home in the islands it was all about having good legs and calves, while here in the United States the focus is on having a big chest and huge arms.
-We have already discussed how incorrect arm training can reduce flexibility but the problems can be compounded when workouts for the popular pectoral muscles is prioritized above all others.
-Most male recreational lifters train their chest and arms more than any other muscles- sometimes several times a week with hardly a thought to the opposing muscles of the upper back region, which, since you don’t really see them, are not anywhere near as showy as the pectorals.)
-As a result, repetitive heavy chest exercises such as bench presses and flyes without an equal amount of work on the muscles of the upper back leads to a shortening of the muscles and connective tissue on the front side of the body.
+Different cultures have different body parts that are treasured and associated with being fit.
+Back home in the Caribbean, it was all about having good legs and calves, while here in the United States the focus is more on having a big chest and huge arms.
+We already discussed how incorrect arm training can reduce flexibility but the problems can be compounded when workouts for the popular pectoral muscles are prioritized above all others.
+Most male recreational lifters train their chest and arms more than any other muscle groups.
+Sometimes several times a week with hardly a thought being given to the opposing muscles of the upper back region, which, since you don’t really see them, are not anywhere near as showy as the pectoral muscles.
+As a result, repetitive heavy chest exercises such as bench presses and flyes without an equal and proportionate amount of work on the muscles of the upper back can lead to a shortening of the muscles and connective tissue on the front side of the body.
 Those shortened muscles will inevitably pull the shoulder girdle forward and down if this imbalanced way of training is continued over time.
-Thus creating the classic sloping shoulders forward slouched musclebound look seen in many avid gym goers, bodybuilders (although the ones without an eye towards balanced overall muscle development never get very far), football players and other athletes whose activities revolve primarily around the use of the chest and frontal muscles of the body.
+Which creates the classic caveman musclebound look associated with many avid gym goers and weight lifters, as well as football players and other athletes whose activities revolve primarily around the use of the chest and frontal muscles of the body.
 It’s also one more reason why many women fear weight training as they don’t want that perceived “manly” hunched shoulder posture, which of course does not occur with a proper training regiment.

 Bad Posture From Incorrect Abdominal Training

-You might not think of it, but slouching can also occur from incorrect abdominal training over time with some pretty standard exercises.
-Crunches are often perceived as a must for abdominal training and many gym goers do hundreds of crunches several times a week in the (mainly futile) hopes of attaining the much sought after six pack (which comes more from your diet than anything else- read my article Six Pack Abs- It’s Not What You Do- It’s What You Eat.)
-The problem with crunch type exercises is that you only work through a small range of 20 to 45 degrees depending on your strength and flexibility levels.
-It is also usually executed as an even shorter range movement- as most people don’t bring their head all the way back to the floor at the end of each repetition or return to the beginning position to fully stretch the abdominal muscles in rope or machine crunches.
+You might not think of it, but slouching can also occur from incorrect abdominal training over time with some very common exercises.
+Crunches are often perceived as a must for abdominal training and many do hundreds of crunches several times a week in the (futile) hope of attaining the much sought after six pack, which comes almost exclusively from your diet.
+(Read my article Six Pack Abs- It’s Not What You Do- It’s What You Eat.)
+The problem with crunch type exercises is that you only work through a small range of 20 to 45 degrees, depending on your strength and flexibility levels.
+It is also usually executed as an even shorter range movement, since most people don’t bring their head all the way back to the floor at the end of each repetition or return to the beginning position to fully stretch the abdominal muscles in rope or machine crunches.
 Range of motion tends to be reduced even more when intensity levels increase or when resistance is used as a smaller movement allows you to do more repetitions and we usually default to the path of least resistance.
-Over time however, the muscles and connective tissue can shorten from working in this limited range.
-This shortening leads to an extra downward pulling force on the ribcage- which consequently pulls the chest and head forward creating a slouching look that is very bad for overall posture.
-Very often I have seen individuals with well-balanced anterior and posterior muscles yet have a bit of a forward slouch nonetheless and quite often excessive use of exercises that shorten the abdominal muscles are part of the problem.
-To counter such effects the answer isn’t to never do crunch type movements- but instead to vary the execution by doing them occasionally through a full range of motion and by regularly employing other exercises like hanging leg raises, that do stretch and work the abdominal muscles through a full range of motion.
+Over time however, muscles and connective tissue can shorten from consistently working in this limited range.
+Shortening that can lead to an extra downward pulling force on the ribcage, which in turn pulls the chest and head forward and creates a slouching posture.
+I often see individuals with well-balanced anterior (front) and posterior (back) muscles, yet have a bit of a forward slouching posture, and quite often excessive use of exercises that shorten the abdominal muscles are to blame.
+To counter such effects the answer isn’t to never do a crunch type movement, but instead to vary the execution by occasionally doing them through a full range of motion and by regularly employing other exercises like hanging leg raises, that do stretch and work the abdominal muscles through a full range of motion.
 (See my article here on Why Hanging Leg Raises Are The Best Abdominal Exercise).

 The Problem With The Pump

 Another not so overt cause of bad posture and inflexibility associated with weight training is what is commonly referred to as ‘the pump.’
-After an intense workout, there is some degree of residual muscle tightness from the increase in blood flow and because the nerves in the muscle worked continue to fire to such a degree that the muscle to does not relax completely.
-Anyone who has experienced a high intensity workout can attest to this feeling and for many, this feeling is the one of the main reasons why they train in the first place.
-That being said, it can have some negative consequences for those who train more often than they should.
-Although it doesn’t last indefinitely, the residual tension in the muscles after a hard workout keep the muscles in a slightly shortened state- (which is why you feel like a GI Joe action figure after a hard set.)
-For those who train almost every day in the quest to keep that ‘pumped’ and tense feeling, the continually shortened state can lead to a decrease in flexibility and the action figure look can become permanent.
-It’s one more reason to consider training less as the idea of being tense all the time doesn’t necessarily equate to increased muscle growth.
+After an intense workout, there is some degree of residual muscle tightness from the increase in blood flow, and because the nerves in the muscle continuously fired to such a degree that the muscle is a bit tense before it relaxes completely.
+Anyone who has experienced a high intensity workout recognizes this feeling and for some, it is pleasurable enough to be one of the main reasons why they train in the first place.
+That being said, it can have some negative consequences for those who train too frequently.
+Although it doesn’t last indefinitely, the residual muscle tension after a hard workout keep the muscles in a slightly shortened state.
+(Which explains why you might feel like a He Man action figure after a hard set of exercises.)
+For those who train almost every day, the continually shortened state can lead to a decrease in flexibility and that action figure look can become permanent.
+It’s one more reason to consider training less as with weight training more isn’t necessarily better.
 (See my article on Why Training Less Helps Muscles Grow here.)